scottperkins/phenompy/README.md

 chi_a = 7

+Returns:

+Re[d h/ d theta] as an array

 **calculate_fisher_matrix_vector** - Calculates the fisher matrix for a given model.
 There is a loop version, **calculate_fisher_matrix**, but it is much slower.

 Arguments: